learn-academy-2020-echo/week-4-assessment-filippo20u/interview-questions.md

   Your answer:

-  (not sure how I put this in my mind) duck typying is a way to say that code should be typed describing the funzion and behabiour you are trying to achieve.
+  (not sure how I put this in my mind) duck typying is a way to say that code should be typed describing the function and behaviour you are trying to achieve.
   "If it walks like a duck and it quacks like a duck, then it must be a duck"

   Researched answer:

-  it's a type of  programming typing where  any object may be used in any context, up until it is used in a way that it does not support and it will not work, so in the case of a duck, i don't need to define the object "Duck" but defining the methods "walk" and "quack" is enough.
+  it's a type of  programming typing where  any object may be used in any context, up until it is used in a way that it does not support and it will not work, so in the case of a duck, i don't need to define the object "Duck" but defining the methods "walk" and "quack" is enough to make my code work.ß